hoopsplaybook.ca

 The blast cut creates a double gap behind 4, 3 holds the wing to maintain the gap.

-4 attacks the double gap (or behind 5), or 3 can blast cut after a two-count.up
+4 can immediately attack the double gap (unlike a delayed draft drive), or 3 can blast cut after a two-count.up

 sketch